ghenwafkh/pipeline/README.md

 ![Alt Text](https://github.com/ghenwafkh/pipeline/blob/ff5e40b5c16eb1b074650744f38f5f87fbbd0660/pipeline.png)

 ## Requirements
-In order to use the mappings for standard reification, singleton property, or named graph, our mapper uses java.

-In order to use the mapping for RDF-star, we need python and [morphKGC](https://github.com/morph-kgc/morph-kgc) to be installed.
-In particular with the version 2.1.1.
+In order to use the four different mapping for RDF and RDF-star, we need python and [morphKGC](https://github.com/morph-kgc/morph-kgc) to be installed.

 In order to use SHACL, the python library [pyshacl](https://github.com/RDFLib/pySHACL) is used.